Value changes each day by a proportion (called 1+j, with j denoting the day), of the previous day's value.

 To deny the existence of utility (value) because one cannot put it in the pan of a laboratory balance is like denying the existence of dinosaurs because we do not have any of their bones; those things displayed in museums are actually fossils.
 But a fossil is a three-dimensional image of a bone and, similarly, one’s actions in the marketplace are a reflection of the values one places on phenomena.
 So, yes, it is entirely possible to base a science entirely on the images of things, not on the things themselves.

-The science most similar to economics is quantum mechanics.
+Weissman notes that we have never seen an electron.
+Indeed, the science most similar to economics is quantum mechanics.

 Nobody has ever seen an electron and nobody ever will; it is smaller than the wavelength of light one would have to bounce off of it to get an image in one’s microscope.
 There is not going to be some new kind of light that we can shine at electrons and reflect onto the film in our cameras.
 And there is not going to be some new kind of laboratory balance that will weigh the values people assign to things.
 It is just not going to happen.